safespring/web/content/en/tech-update/2020-01-byte-av-host-och-domainname.md

 ### New support address for all services

-We will also be adding a new address for tickets, <a href="mailto:support@safespring.com">support@safespring.com</a> to replace the previous support addresses under cloud.ipnett.se/no. The old addresses will continue working for a while, but we hope it will simplify your experience by having a single point of access regardless of which service you need help with.
+We will also be adding a new address for tickets, [support@safespring.com](mailto:support@safespring.com) to replace the previous support addresses under cloud.ipnett.se/no. The old addresses will continue working for a while, but we hope it will simplify your experience by having a single point of access regardless of which service you need help with.

 <script>
 var acc = document.getElementsByClassName("accordion");